 Math Placement Exam

 The University of Houston conducts all math placement testing online.
-All students enrolling in MATH 1314, MATH 1330, MATH1431, or MATH 1450 at the University of Houston will take the math placement exam online.
+All students enrolling in MATH 1314, MATH 1330, MATH1431, or MATH 1450 at the University of Houston must take the math placement exam online.
 This is a great opportunity for you to take your math placement exam away from the hustle and bustle of orientation and at your convenience.
 Please note, there is not a placement exam for MATH 1310, 1311, 1312, 1313, 2311.

 Incoming students are required to take the math placement exam PRIOR to attending any summer orientation conference or meeting with an Honors advisor.